figueirapedro/etch-a-sketch/README.md

 # etch-a-sketch
-An Etch-a-Sketch using HTML, Javascrpit and CSS.
+An Etch-a-Sketch using HTML, Javascript and CSS.